 - The analysis on the website is updated and new ‘issues’ articles posted.

-- A new edition is readied for publication in June.
+- A new edition is readied for publication (if applicable).

 The CAPE project relies on our anonymous reviewers and international advisory board.
-For ethical reasons the names of reviewers remain confidential.
-The names of the advisory board will be published here soon, once consent has been attained.
+For ethical reasons the names of reviewers and advisors remain confidential.